dantelepoole/functionish/README.md

 And guess what: if you do run into performance issues in a hot code path and you believe the functionish code is the source of your problems, by all means, feel free to revert to imperative code.
-I doubt it will really make much of a difference, but functionish programming is all about being pragmatic, not orthodox.
+I doubt it will really make much of a difference, but functionish programming is all about being pragmatic, not orthodox, just in a responsible manner.

 ### So what exactly is functionish programming?